 Check your credit report regularly

 You should check your credit report and keep an eye out for anything new.
-We recommend checkmyfile because it’s the most thorough credit checker in the UK.
+We recommend checkmyfile.
+It’s the most thorough credit checker in the UK.
 It’s always good to know where you’re at and sometimes errors can be made, so it's worth investigating if something doesn’t seem right.
 You can contact the company that billed you incorrectly and they'll put it right.
 You should also check your basic personal information for any mistakes or old data.

 Register to vote